syncfusion-content/blazor-docs/blazor/visual-studio-integration/Syncfusion-Notifications.md

    ![NuGet Notification](images/blazor_nuget.png)

-**3. Newer Essential Studio Build Notification**
+**3. Newer Essential Studio&reg; Build Notification**

-If you use older versions of Syncfusion&reg; assemblies or NuGet packages from **Essential Studio Blazor,** Syncfusion&reg; will notify you about new releases for the latest Essential Studio build.
+If you use older versions of Syncfusion&reg; assemblies or NuGet packages from **Essential Studio Blazor,** Syncfusion&reg; will notify you about new releases for the latest Essential Studio&reg; build.
 Updating to the newest version ensures access to recent features, enhancements, and important updates, maximizing the capabilities of Syncfusion&reg; in your Blazor development projects.

    ![Build Notification](images/blazor_build.png)